Your ultimate guide to Darwin and Tiwi Islands

 How to get to Tiwi Islands

 Situated around 80kms north of Darwin, the Tiwi Islands comprises of two main islands – Bathurst and Melville.
 SeaLink Northern Territory operates a passenger ferry between Darwin and Wurrumiyanga on Bathurst Island, which takes about 2.5 hours each way.
-For more information visit: Sealink NT.

 Best time to visit Tiwi Islands

-The weather in Northern Territory is warm to hot all year round with the seasons described as ‘wet’ and ‘dry’.
-If you’re looking for a tropical break, clear skies and warm days, the dry season between May and October is perfect.
+The weather in Northern Territory is warm all year round with the seasons described as ‘wet’ and ‘dry’.
+If you’re looking for a tropical break, clear skies and warm days, the dry season between April and October is perfect.
 It’s also the popular tourist season when people from other parts of Australia visit Northern Territory to escape the harsh winters on the south and east coast.

 Looking to explore more of Australia's beautiful island destinations?
 Here are the 8 best islands to visit in Australia.